Team Estimation Game

 The relative estimation of backlog items in the team

-The Team Estimation Game is an agile (Scrum) technique in which a team successively estimates the effort required to realise backlogs items relative to each other.
+Effort estimation is an important task for organisations.
+The Team Estimation Game is an agile (Scrum) technique for estimating the effort of backlog items.
+It is done successively and relative to each other.
 Even if the name Team Estimation Game suggests that it could be a game of a group, in reality it is a very serious and efficient tool to determine the effort of backlog items compared to another.
 Like most rules in Scrum, the rules of estimation are playfully easy:

 - The estimates are made by the developers.
 Product Owner and Scrum Master are not allowed to estimate.
 The Scrum Master could moderate the Estimation Game in his role.

 - The user stories prepared in the backlog refinement (mostly by the product owner and/or the team), which are to be appreciated in the course of the Team Estimation Game, are written down on cards and stacked.

 - The first card in the stack – the first user story – is attached by the first group member to a whiteboard, a blackboard or a wall.

 - The second team member positions a second card relative to the first one: